Jason Belmonte: Amateur and international accomplishments

 Belmonte was invited to participate in the 2005 World Tenpin Masters in England where he was defeated in the semi-finals.
 In this event, he made history by bowling the first-ever 300 game in the event.
 The game was filmed by Matchroom Sport.
 In 2007, Belmonte was once again invited to take part in the World Tenpin Masters, held at the Barnsley Metrodome.
 After defeating the defending champion Chris Barnes of the United States in the semi-finals, Belmonte went on to defeat England's Paul Moor in the finals where he rolled the event's second-ever 300 game.
 Belmonte rolled 23 out of a possible 24 strikes to win the event with a 566 score for two games, against Moor's 524.

 Belmonte represented Australia in the 2006 World Youth Championships in Berlin.
 He was part of the team to take the gold medal in the Team Event and went on to make the Masters after finishing in sixth place in the All Events.
 He was defeated in the second step of the Masters by the eventual winner, Mads Sandbaekken from Norway.
 He also competed in the adult version on the same year at Men's World Championship at the Asiad Bowling Center in Busan, Korea and went on to make the Masters match-play after finishing 4th.
 He lost to eventual winner Biboy Rivera from Philippines to take the bronze medal.

 Belmonte participated in the 2007 World Ranking Masters and after qualifying in second position, was defeated in the quarter finals by eventual runner-up Peter Ljung from Sweden, 2–0 (190–258, 158–279), finishing in sixth place.

-In 2011, in the World Bowling Tour, Belmonte defeated good friend and PBA Player Mike Fagan, 511–505, to win the Thailand Open.
+In 2011, in the World Bowling Tour, Belmonte defeated good friend and PBA Player Mike Fagan, a two-game match scoring 511–505, to win the PTT World Bowling Tour Thailand 2011.

 In 2022, Belmonte defeated Kyle Troup, 259-236, to win the 2022 Devil's Lair Tasmania.